Oklahoma St. coach Gundy agrees to perpetual 5-year deal - WHIZ News

 “Stillwater is home, and I love this community and Oklahoma State,” Gundy said.
 “Coaching my beloved alma mater is a great honor for me.
 I look forward to working with my outstanding coaching staff to continue having a positive impact on the lives of the players and their families who allow us the privilege to help them succeed on the field and in life.”

+In 2017, Gundy agreed to a long-term deal that provided annual rollovers plus an annual $125,000 escalator.
+He received a one-year extension in 2019 that paid him $5.1 million that year and went through 2023.

-Gundy was in a rough spot a year ago when running back Chuba Hubbard, who now plays for the NFL’s Carolina Panthers, lashed out at him on social media for wearing a T-shirt promoting a far-right news channel.
-Hubbard, who is black, suggested he might boycott the program after Gundy was photographed wearing a T-shirt promoting the One America News Network, a cable channel and website that has been critical of the Black Lives Matter movement and praised by then-president Donald Trump.
+In June 2020, running back Chuba Hubbard, who now plays for the NFL’s Carolina Panthers, lashed out at him on social media for wearing a T-shirt promoting a far-right news channel.
+Hubbard, who is Black, suggested he might boycott the program after Gundy was photographed wearing a T-shirt promoting the One America News Network, a cable channel and website that has been critical of the Black Lives Matter movement and praised by then-president Donald Trump.

+Gundy apologized for the impact of his choice to wear the shirt.

+“Our players expressed their feelings as individuals and as team members,” he said at the time.
+“They helped me see, through their eyes, how the T-shirt affected their hearts,” Gundy said.
+“Once I learned how that network felt about Black Lives Matter, I was disgusted and knew it was completely unacceptable to me.
+I want to apologize to all members of our team, former players and their families for the pain and discomfort that has been caused over the last two days.
+Black lives matter to me.
+Our players matter to me.”

+Hubbard’s initial Tweet got support from other Black players and former Black players, leading to an internal review.
+Then-athletic director Mike Holder released a statement saying it found “no sign or indication of racism” in the football program, and Holder reiterated his belief at the time that Gundy had always treated Black players well.
+Still, Gundy took a $1 million pay cut, and his rollover contract was reduced from five years to four.

-Gundy and Hubbard ironed out their differences, and apparently, he’s good with his players now.
-He was recorded while dancing in front of the team after a win over Texas.
+He’s apparently on better footing with his players now.
+He was recorded while dancing in front of the team after a win over Texas last week.

 “Coach Gundy is the most successful football coach in Oklahoma State’s history,” Shrum said.
 “We applaud what he has accomplished on the field and admire the unique culture he has created, which positively impacts the lives of the young men who come to Oklahoma State to play football and get an education.”